Welcome to the UF Department of Psychiatry Child and Adolescent Program. Please look around and learn more about our program.

 Building on the resources of the Department of Psychiatry, the Division of Child and Adolescent Psychiatry (DCAP) offers a diverse faculty, a comprehensive didactic curriculum, and modern inpatient and outpatient clinical facilities.
-Our program produces graduates who are clinically astute, academically well-rounded, with strong professional values and ready to assume successful leadership roles in the field.
+Our program produces graduates who are clinically astute, academically well-rounded, enjoy helping children and families, have strong professional values, and are ready to assume successful leadership roles in our field.

 Fax: (352) 265-8682